 - Enrolment day takes place on Thursday 12 August from 9:00 – 16:00 at the Trinity Sixth Form Academy site (Northgate House, Northgate, Halifax, HX1 1UN)

 What support is available?

-- We would advise pupils to speak to your schools and academies directly if you have any questions or concerns about your results.
+- We would advise students to speak to your schools and academies directly if you have any questions or concerns about your results.

 - At TSFA, we have a large staff presence for enrolment.
 We have dedicated Personal Progress Tutors (PPTs) who can advise you on how to prepare for starting with us in September.
 We will also have a number of subject teachers who will be able to discuss subject specific queries.
 Our careers team will also be present at enrolment and will be able to provide you with expert advice on choosing your next steps (if you are still unsure) and our student ambassadors are on hand to support students and families through the enrolment process and answer any questions that you might have.

 - Also, please feel free to visit our TSFA Padlet site (https://padlet.com/Trinity_Sixth_Form_Academy/curriculum_area) to access course materials put together by our expert staff.
 These resources are designed to support you in your transition to Level 3 A-Level and BTEC qualifications.

 - Students can keep up to date with what is happening in and around our academy community by following us on Instagram, Twitter and/or TikTok and our academy website contains lots of useful information.

 What do students need to bring with them on enrolment day?

 - Students must ensure they arrive with a copy of their examination results and certificates.
 In most instances, students will receive your GCSE and L2 qualification results certificates electronically.
 Students do not need to print paper copies of your results, electronic copies are fine.

 - Students must bring Photographic ID on the day as proof of identity e.g. A passport or a combination of a piece of photographic ID e.g. a bus pass and birth certificate.